A level results - Summer 2019

 Our congratulations go to all of our A-level students as we, along with the students and their parents and carers, celebrate another year of excellent results and some truly fantastic grades.
-Our outstanding results reflect not only the hard work, resilience and determination of our students, but also the expertise of our teaching staff and their commitment to securing the flightpaths of our learners to their chosen destinations.
+Our outstanding results reflect not only the hard work, resilience and determination of our students, but also the expertise of our teaching staff and their commitment to securing excellent progress for our learners to access their chosen destinations.

-Of the 98 students sitting A-levels this summer, 57% secured A* or A (a school best for the last six year and an increase of 12% from 2017), while 79% of their grades were at A*, A or B, which marks another year of continuous improvement in the school’s overall A-level success.
+Of the 111 students sitting A-levels this summer, 44% secured A* or A grades and nearly three quarters of their grades were at A*, A or B, which marks another year of overall A-level success.

 SGGS Bucks The National Predictions for GCSE Results